 Every year, LABA selects a group of 8-10 artist fellows, a mix of visual artists, writers, dancers, musicians, actors, and more, to study classic Jewish texts in an open-minded and accessible setting.
 Neither theological nor academic, LABA welcomes fellows with a wide variety of approaches to Jewish life and tradition.
 The yearly curriculum is centered around a theme, and previous ones include Beauty, Paradise, Eat, Mother, and Time.
 The 2020 theme for LABA will be Humor, and will be explored through writings from the Torah, Talmud, Mishnah, and Zohar alongside select contemporary texts.

 LABA fellows create new work in response to the texts they learn in the house of study.
 This work, some finished, some in-process, will be read, exhibited, and performed as part of the LABAlive series.
 Events will take place at the JCC East Bay as well as other cultural institutions around the East Bay.
 Each LABAlive will combine culture with text teachings, along with a nosh and some wine, and will be open to the whole community.
-The first LABAlive event of the year, DRUNK, was held on 11/23/2019.
+The first LABAlive event, DRUNK, was held on 11/23/2019.
 Stay tuned for dates for our upcoming live events.
 We've got a lot in store for you, but do need to wait for when it's safe for us to leave our homes.

 IMAGE CREDIT: "Four Wise Men Entered Paradise" by Mirta Kupferminc, Director of LABA Buenos Aires.
 Etched Aquatint.
 2005.